Throwing Your Sword Always Works

 - The Elder Scrolls IV: Oblivion had this in an in-game novel about the Nordic legend of the snow king.
 The titular riekling has proceeded to cut through hundreds of Nords like a hot knife through snow, but when he kills a little girl's father, she decides to take a potshot at him with her father's sword.
 Sure enough, it works.

-- The Legend of Zelda: Twilight Princess has the Darknuts throwing their huge swords at you.
+- The Legend of Zelda: Twilight Princess has the Darknuts throwing their huge swords at you before unsheathing a much lighter one.
 The first time it happens during a cut-scene, so you automatically dodge it; but all other times you have to dodge out of the way yourself.

 - Meanwhile, The Legend of Zelda: The Wind Waker features Link throwing their swords at the Darknuts (or any other enemy in reach).
 Amusingly, throwing that sword is actually the most effective way of using it, considering how slow and awkward actually swinging the damn thing is.